-Are you looking for a simple way to create random pairs for games, group projects, Secret Santa, or seating arrangements?
-Excel is a surprisingly powerful tool for pairing up people or items at random, saving you from manual sorting and ensuringw fair, unbiased results.
-With a few clever formulas, you can automate the process and have pairs generated instantly.
-This post will walk you through how to set up a random pair generator in Excel, including step-by-step formulas, advanced tips, and downloadable files.
+Excel is a great tool for pairing up people or items at random.
+It saves you from manual sorting and making sure that the results are fair and unbiased.
+With a few easy formulas, you can automate the process and have pairs generated instantly.
+In this article, you will learn how to set up a random pair generator in Excel.

 Key Takeaways